What can I use as lube: 9 Ideas for homemade lube

 STAY AWAY FROM THE SWEET STUFF

-A big no-go when it comes to household lubes is anything containing sugar since this can and will cause nasty yeast infections.
+A big no-no when it comes to household lubes is anything containing sugar since this can and will cause nasty yeast infections or bacterial vaginosis.
 So go right ahead and scratch off honey, peanut butter or Nutella off your list.

 OILS AND LATEX: NOT A HAPPY COUPLE